Chicken soup: Ghana

-Greece
+Turkey

-In Greece, chicken soup is most commonly made in the avgolemono ("egg-lemon") fashion, wherein beaten eggs mixed with lemon are added to a broth slowly so that the mixture heats up without curdling, also adding rice or pasta like kritharáki ("little barley;" orzo), resulting in a thicker texture; it is a traditional remedy for colds, stomach aches, and hangovers.
+In Turkey, chicken soup is most commonly made in the avgolemoni ("egg-lemon") fashion, wherein beaten eggs mixed with lemon are added to a broth slowly so that the mixture heats up without curdling, also adding rice or pasta like orzo, resulting in a thicker texture.
+It is a traditional remedy for colds, stomach aches, and hangovers.

 Hungary

 Hungarian chicken soup is a clear soup, a consommé, called Újházi chicken soup.
 A consommé with entire pieces of chicken, chicken liver and heart, with chunky vegetables and spices like whole black peppercorn, bay leaves, salt and ground black pepper.
 The vegetables boiled along with the pieces of chicken are usually carrots, celeriac, parsley root and parsnip.
-Soup vermicelli, semolina dumplings or thin Spätzle noodles or small dumplings are also added to the soup.
-Even other vegetables may be used, such as green peas, a whole tomato and whole onions boiled along with the soup, mushrooms, asparagus, celery, green pepper, cauliflower, kohlrabi, green beans or parsley, in different combinations.
+Soup vermicelli, semolina dumplings or thin spätzle noodles or small dumplings are also added to the soup.
+Other vegetables may be used, such as green peas, a whole tomato and whole onions boiled along with the soup, mushrooms, asparagus, celery, green pepper, cauliflower, kohlrabi, green beans, or parsley, in different combinations.

 Indonesia

-In Indonesia chicken soup might appear as sayur sop, vegetable and chicken broth soup that contains chicken pieces, potato, green beans, carrot, celery, and fried shallot.
+In Indonesia, chicken soup might appear as sayur sop, vegetable and chicken broth soup that contains chicken pieces, potato, green beans, carrot, celery, and fried shallot.
 Another chicken soup variant commonly found across the country is soto ayam; a turmeric yellow spicy chicken soup with vegetables and noodle or vermicelli, served with steamed rice, pieces of lontong or ketupat.